Volta Congress: VI Volta Congress on figurative art

 The 1936 Volta Congress focused on figurative art.
 It was presided by Marcello Piacentini.
+It was attended by architect Le Corbusier who gave a lecture.

 VIII Volta Congress on nutrition

 The 1937 Volta Congress focused on current state of knowledge on nutrition.
 It was presided by Filippo Bottazzi.

 VIII Volta Congress on Africa

 The 1938 Volta Congress' topic was "Africa".
 It was presided by Francesco Orestano, with the involvement of Raffaele Pettazzoni and Luigi Federzoni.
 It consisted of 126 invited personalities, 62 Italians, 64 foreign.
 It was the only congress which was partially conducted in Italian Libya.

 Cancelled IX Volta Congress on mathematics

-The followup IX Volta Congress on contemporary mathematics and applications of 1939 was not held due to World War II.
+The followup IX Volta Congress on contemporary mathematics and applications in September–October 1939 was not held due to World War II.
 It was to be presided by Francesco Severi and Enrico Bompiani.

+Before its cancellation, mathematician Tullio Levi-Civita, in a letter to Gheorghe Vrănceanu, announced that he will not participate in the congress for concerns of antisemitism.
+Jan Arnoldus Schouten wrote to the Royal Academy of Italy that he refused to attend as mathematicians like Levi-Civita, Guido Fubini, Beniamino Segre, David van Dantzig and Ludwig Berwald were excluded for racial discrimination.